ZenWang00/llm-tdd-testtypekit/README.md

 * Property-Based Tests
 * State-Transition Tests (where applicable)

-We run systematic experiments with:
+Systematic experiments are run using:

 * Multiple benchmark tasks (MBPP, HumanEval, and custom-curated real-world scenarios).
 * Automated generation of unit tests using the "TestTypeKit" prompt templates.